rssh/dotty-cps-async/docs/HighOrderFunctions.rst

 Here usual semantics of `withFilter` assume that we iterate `urls` only once.
 But if we will translate this expression according to standard rules, we will receive two passes: one pass in async `withFilter` and the second in `flatMap`.

-To perform iteration once, we translate `withFilter` not to F[WithFilter] but to a substituted type DelayedWithFilter , which holds received predicate and delays actual evaluation upon the call of the next operation in chain.
+To perform iteration once, we translate `withFilter` not to F[WithFilter] but to a substituted type DelayedWithFilter , which holds the received predicate and delays actual evaluation upon the call of the next operation in the chain.

 The implementation of this class looks like: